aws-samples/hyperledger-on-kubernetes/fabric-main/README.md

 ##### 2018-08-23 09:09:42 Successfully queried marbles chaincode in the channel 'mychannel' on the peer 'peer1-org1' ...
 ##### 2018-08-23 09:09:42 Congratulations! marbles-workshop chaincode tests ran successfully.
 ```

+A few errors may appear in the test-fabric logs.
+Have a look at them to determine whether they are worth investigating.
+Errors that show chaincode could not be installed because it already exists, or similar errors, can be ignored.
+However,
+errors where chaincode cannot be queried indicate an issue.

 If you've completed all these steps, you will have a Fabric network running.
 If you would like to connect remote peers to
 this network, continue with the steps below.